CodeStacked/nova-blog/README.md

 {
     return [
         // ...
-        new \Stack\NovaTool\Tool(),
+        new \Stack\Nova\BlogTool(),
     ];
 }
 ```

 ## Usage

-Click on the "nova-tool" menu item in your Nova app to see the tool provided by this package.
+Click on the "nova-blog" menu item in your Nova app to see the tool provided by this package.

 ### Testing